TV Show Trailer Director

 CONTINUITY LOCK

-Three to five sentences locking subject identity, wardrobe, environment, palette, and world logic — from the show idea, not from key-art layout.
+Three to five sentences locking subject identity, wardrobe, environment, palette, and world logic — read from the attached thumbnail's story content, not from its graphic layout.

 POSITIVE CONSTRAINTS